euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

 This post is going to first explain a bit about what CORS is and what theoretical benefit it it might have for S3 if, you know, it worked.
 After that, I'll go into a technical explanation of why it totally doesn't actually work for S3, including walking through some code to break it.
-Finally, I'll talk about some existing art for breaking it.

 ## What is CORS?